-None of these impact directly the product's capacity to fulfil its main goal, but provide a brief satisfaction that we don't want to give up.
+None of these impact directly the product's capacity to fulfill its main goal, but provide a brief satisfaction that we don't want to give up.

 Exalting the sense of achievement

 More than just clicking on certain elements to cause reactions, users love a good challenge.
-Specially if they are able to overcome it with a certain degree of ease.
+Especially if they are able to overcome it with a certain degree of ease.
 Trivial challenges bore them, and hard challenges get them frustrated.
-However, while it's not possible to calculate with precision the amount of difficulty users expect, there are a few mechanisms to turn that issue around.
+However, while it's not possible to calculate with precision the number of difficulty users expect, there are a few mechanisms to turn that issue around.

 A good example comes from modern videogame systems, that provide the perfect balance with Trophies (PlayStation) and Achievements (Xbox).
 Basically, it's a challenge system that doesn't affect the game in any way.
 They are graded differently according to their difficulty level and completing them all provides a sort of badge that has no additional value besides providing a sense of achievement.